off-border/workflow-assist/README.md

 wofo commit "some commit message"
 ```

-will create a commit with commit message:
+will make commit with the message:

 `TASK-1234 | some commit message`

-if `config.commits.firstWordAsCommitType` and `config.commits.headerSepaator` are specified:
+if `config.commits.firstWordAsCommitType` and `config.commits.headerSeparator` are specified:

 `TASK-1234 | some | commit message`

-if no `config.commits.headerSepaator` in config:
+if no `config.commits.headerSeparator` in config:

 `TASK-1234 some commit message`

 if no `config.commits.taskId` in config:

 `some commit message`

 ### get info